ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Elite - attack paths NOT shown, aoe wind up and markers NOT given, however the wind up is not instant (Players only).
 [Elite] Hell - aoe almost instant or instant [Insane]

+            "You have entered the level 10 dungeon 'In holes and corners'.
+            Difficulty [normal].
+Everyone above level 10 will be synced down to level 10.
+It is someone's first time in the dungeon, therefore all drop rates are increased by 20%, also death penalties are reduced by 10%."

 ## Items

 ### Unordered Items